 It was honestly just a great coincidence.
 You see, I actually travel to an area in New Jersey known as New Providence for physical therapy twice a week and it just so happens that Watchung Reservation is right by it.

-In fact, all I had to do was look at my GPS, notice the giant green area next to where I go for PT and that was enough for me to want to check it out (it’s one of my tips for finding easy hikes near me).
+In fact, all I had to do was look at my GPS, notice the giant green area next to where I go for PT and that was enough for me to want to check it out.

 Long story short, after finishing one or more sessions of PT, I began slowly exploring this area little by little and before I knew it, I had explored most of it within a months time, during which I had seen many of the things it had to offer.
 And thus, this brings me to the activities to explore:

-Here are the 7 things to do in Watchung Reservation:
+Here are the 7 things to do in Watchung Reservation NJ: